bingmann/pmbw/README.md

 The current source package and some binaries can be downloaded from http://panthema.net/2013/pmbw/

-We also collect results from various multi-core system on the page above.
+We also collect results from various multi-core systems on the page above.

 The program and code is published under the GNU General Public License v3 (GPL), which can also be found in the file COPYING.